kojino/Harvard-Robust-Machine-Learning/README.md

 - Adding papers/articles you found interesting to [Papers.md](papers.md), [Articles.md](articles.md).
 - Fixing typos (always a good start if you're new to OSS).

+Finally, don't forget to add your name below to give yourself a credit for the work you put in :)

-Workshop offered by: [Kojin Oshiba](http://kojinoshiba.com/), Jerry Anunrojwong.
+Material created by: [Kojin Oshiba](http://kojinoshiba.com/), Jerry Anunrojwong.
 <br />
 Course taught by Professor [Yaron Singer](https://people.seas.harvard.edu/~yaron/).